seregin-pro/CustomRecyclerView/README.md

 # Custom RecyclerView

-The library presents several options for the RecyclerView

-# 1. Horizontal RecyclerView

 ![GitHub](https://badgen.net/static/license/GPL3/orange)

 A nested RecyclerView refers to the use of a RecyclerView inside another RecyclerView.
-This layout can be observed in various applications, such as the Play Store, where the parent RecyclerView is oriented vertically, while the child RecyclerViews are oriented horizontally.
+This layout can be observed in various applications.

+The library presents several options for the RecyclerView:

+1. Horizontal RecyclerView
+2. Grid RecyclerView

 ### Demo application
 You can download this project and run on Android Studio